org-acidburn0zzz/enterprise-utility-suite/src/main/resources/add_remove_users/ADDUSERS-README.txt

   add.user.request config property, a semicolon-separated list) to the application name specified by config properties app.name and app.version.

-  Configuration file: The configuration file is a Java properties file named adduser.properties found on the classpath.
+  Configuration file: The configuration file is a Java properties file named addusers.properties found on the classpath.
 It should define the following properties: cc.server.name: the Code Center URL (starts with http: or https:)
   		Can be overridden from the command line using -server <servername>